|paul bryers.com - paul bryers|

 Writer/Director ‘A Strike Out of Time’ docudrama for Brook Lapping/Channel Four on the 1985 British miners’ strike.

 Writer/Director ‘A Vote For Hitler’ - docudrama for Brook Lapping/Channel Four on the 1938 Munich crisis and the Oxford by-election of that year with Anton Lesser, Sylvestra Le Touzel and John Woodvine.

-Paul Bryers has also produced and directed over a score of documentaries including 'The Essential History of Germany' for BBC-2 and 'The Great Nazi Cash Swindle' for Channel Four.
+Additionally, Paul Bryers has produced and directed many docudramas and documentaries including 'The Essential History of Germany' for BBC-2 and 'The Great Nazi Cash Swindle' for Channel Four.